The Restructuring Review: Poland

 A pre-pack seems to be one of the most beneficial proceedings for all parties involved, because it is a quick way of purchasing a debtor's enterprise, a part thereof or the assets forming a substantial part of the enterprise.
 The court's involvement within pre-pack proceedings is limited, and thus the duration of pre-pack proceedings is also shorter.
 Recent amendments to pre-pack arrangements in Poland have, however, created more opportunities for the courts to become involved, but pre-pack proceedings have also gained greater transparency.

-With regard to formal possible options for bankruptcy or restructuring in Poland, there is currently one type of bankruptcy proceedings, with the option of filing application for approval of the terms of sale (pre-pack) under the Bankruptcy Law (unified text O.J.
-2019, item 498, as amended, of 28 February 2003), and four formal restructuring proceedings under the Restructuring Law.
+With regard to possible formal options for bankruptcy or restructuring in Poland, there is currently one type of bankruptcy proceedings, with the option of an filing application for the approval of the terms of sale (pre-pack) under the Bankruptcy Law (unified text O.J.
+2019, item 498, as amended on 28 February 2003), and four formal restructuring proceedings under the Restructuring Law.
+In addition, there are simplified restructuring proceedings, which entered into the restructuring framework following the Act of 19 June 2020 on interest subsidies for bank loans granted to entrepreneurs affected by covid-19 and the simplified procedure for approval of the arrangement in connection with the occurrence of covid-19.

 Bankruptcy – in the traditional way – consists of two main parts: proceedings to declare bankruptcy and proceedings that follow the declaration of bankruptcy by the court.